-- All students will have a chance to be part of a jazz big band.
+All students will have a chance to be part of a jazz big band.
 Rehearsals will be held each day, with a final concert Saturday.
-You'll learn to play a variety of jazz style, including swing, Latin and funk/rock.
+You'll learn to play a variety of jazz styles, including swing, Latin and funk/rock.

-- Improvisation classes will be divided into beginning, intermediate and advanced groups.
-This is a great time to "get your feet wet" or improve the improvisation skills you already have.
+Improvisation classes will be divided into beginning, intermediate and advanced groups.
+This is a great time to just get your feet wet or improve the improvisation skills you already have.

 NSU Campus Band students entering grades 6-9 are welcome to attend the Rushmore National Junior High Music Camp on Northern's campus in Aberdeen.
 Guided by camp counselors, students stay in Northern dorms and enjoy meals in NSU's dining hall, the Wolves' Den.

 The camp offers many performance opportunities and individual lessons from music educators and professionals, as well as daily recreational activities.
-For details, visit rushmoremusiccamp.com or follow the camp on Facebook.
+For details, visit Rushmore Music Camp.

 Talented area high school art students visit campus and take part in workshops presented by NSU art faculty.
 Workshops will be presented in a variety of media, including drawing, printmaking, ceramics, watercolor painting, and sculpture.
 All materials will be provided and attendance is free.
 Educators can RSVP to firstname.lastname@example.org.